esestas/spine-runtimes/spine-sfml/README.md

 3. Add the sources from `spine-c/src/spine` and `spine-sfml/src/spine` to your project
 4. Add the folder `spine-c/include` to your header search path.
 Note that includes are specified as `#inclue <spine/file.h>`, so the `spine` directory cannot be omitted when copying the source files.

+See the [Spine Runtimes documentation](http://esotericsoftware.com/spine-documentation#runtimesTitle) on how to use the APIs or check out the Spine SFML example.

 ## Example
 The Spine SFML example works on Windows, Linux and Mac OS X.